saltyorg/docs/docs/saltbox/install/install.md

     16. Shell used by the system.
 Valid options are bash or zsh.

     17. Folder used for temporary transcode files.

+    18. Does this remote type require a refresh service to find new files?
+For example, `sftp`

 === "adv_settings.yml"